daydreamerovo/AmazonReview-Translated-to-Chinese--Sentiment-Analysis-BERT/README.md

-# AmazonReview-Chinese-Sentiment-Analysis-BERT
+# AmazonReview-Chinese-Sentiment-Analysis

 ## Overview

-This project firstly translates 2023 Amazon Review of Digital_Music into Chinese using Qwen API, then perform a 3-class snetiment analysis based on the data (around 10,000 comments) in LLaMA Factory.
+This project firstly translates the 2023 Amazon Review of Digital_Music into Chinese using Qwen API, then performs a 3-class sentiment analysis based on the data (around 10,000 comments) in LLaMA Factory.

 ## Key Results
 2 models are fine-tuned: Qwen3-0.6B-base and Qwen3-4B-instruct-2057.